simolus3/drift/docs/pages/docs/Platforms/index.md

 database implementation.
 The core apis are pure-Dart and run on all Dart platforms, even outside of Flutter.
 When writing drift apps, prefer to mainly use the apis in `package:drift/drift.dart` as they are guaranteed to work across all platforms.
-Depending on your platform, you can choose a different `QueryExecutor`.
+Depending on your platform, you can choose a different `QueryExecutor` - the interface binding the core drift library with native databases.

 ## Overview